vch-sh/personal-task-manager/README.md

 - **Task Management**:
   - Create, edit, and delete tasks with ease.
   - Filter and sort tasks by status, priority, or due date.
-  - Organize tasks into **categories** for better management and filtering.
+  - Organize tasks into categories for better management and filtering.
+  - Hide Completed Tasks: Easily toggle visibility of completed tasks for a cleaner and more focused interface.
 - **Task Categories**:
   - Add and delete custom categories.
   - Assign tasks to specific categories.